 Contrary to popular belief, it is wise to understand that approval is not a guarantee when you apply PR for a spouse.
 This is as such because of how the Immigration & Checkpoints Authority (ICA) assesses each submission holistically by looking at different criteria like your spouse’s financial ability to support the family, length of the couple’s marriage and whether or not there are any children in the family.

 In addition to your union or marriage with your spouse, the Immigration & Checkpoints Authority officers take into account other considerations as well when looking through your PR application like the length of time you have been staying in this country, your employment background, the credentials of your employer, your salary, your familial ties in Singapore and if you have offered any charitable contributions to society.
 What they are looking at when they look at these factors is your ability to assimilate into the community and this would be influenced by the factors detailed above, including your level of language proficiency and level of education.

 Getting Higher Chances

-For a stronger documentation, it has been suggested to retain any references from those who can vouch for your commitment to contribute to the society, provide payslips over the last half a year to prove your financial standing and capability to provide for the family and to maintain an updated work portfolio to present your competence in the workforce.
-A cover letter that is written by a professional from our company, detailing why you are such a good fit to the nation, has also been found to help maximise your chances of success in your process.
+For stronger documentation, it has been suggested to retain any references from those who can vouch for your commitment to contributing to society, provide payslips over the last half a year to prove your financial standing and capability to provide for the family and to maintain an updated work portfolio to present your competence in the workforce.
+A cover letter that is written by a professional from our company, detailing why you are such a good fit for the nation, has also been found to help maximise your chances of success in your process.

 Because of how the results of your PR application wouldn’t be known till four to six months later, it could derail your life plans if your submission gets turned down due to missing documents, further prolonging your wait of reaching the promised land of becoming a permanent resident.
-If you are uncertain and unsure on the documents you need to furnish in the e-service process, get external help with your process or it could be months and even years before you encounter success on this complicated journey.
+If you are uncertain and unsure on the documents you need to furnish in the e-service process, get external help with this complicated journey.